There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 To help you sort through your options, I’ll quickly go over what makes a good online AP course.
-Then I’ll discuss some of the best-reviewed online AP courses, some popular online AP class providers, and wrap up with some classes that you should avoid.
+Then I’ll discuss the best-reviewed online AP courses, some popular online AP class providers, and wrap up with some classes that you should avoid.

 7 Factors That Make a Good Online AP Course